 Therefore, the main differences between emotions and feelings are:

 - Duration.
-Emotions are transitory states that come and go relatively quickly.
+Emotions are transient states that come and go relatively quickly.
 Feelings, on the other hand, are more stable affective states over time.
-Joy, for example, is an emotion, while love is a sentiment.
+Joy, for example, is an emotion, while love is a feeling.

 - Order of appearance.
-Feelings are the result of emotions, so they usually precede them.
-Joy, for example, can be transformed into happiness and attraction into love.
+Feelings are the result of emotions, so the latter usually precede them.
+Joy, for example, can transform into happiness, and attraction into love.

 - Intensity.
-Emotions are usually more intense than feelings since their main objective is to predispose us to action.
-The complex evaluation processes that usually intervene in feelings detract a bit from its intensity.
+Emotions tend to be more intense than feelings because their main purpose is to predispose us to action.
+The complex evaluation processes that often intervene in feelings somewhat diminish their intensity.

 - Processing level.
-Emotions occur unconsciously, generating an almost immediate response, while feelings, demanding more time for their formation, are processed consciously.
+Emotions occur unconsciously, generating an almost immediate response, while feelings, taking longer to develop, are processed consciously.

 - Degree of regulation.
-Emotions are affective states that are difficult to control since they generate automatic psychophysiological reactions.
-We cannot completely contain emotions such as fear or joy, for example, since as soon as we experience them, they will manifest through micro-expressions.
-Feelings, on the contrary, can be better managed over time, seeking strategies to express them more assertively.
+Emotions are affective states that are difficult to control because they generate automatic psychophysiological reactions.
+We cannot completely contain emotions like fear or joy, for example, since as soon as we experience them, they manifest themselves through microexpressions.
+Feelings, on the other hand, can be better managed over time by seeking strategies to express them more assertively.

-However, emotions and feelings are often difficult to separate in practice since where there is a feeling there are usually different emotions and vice versa.
+However, emotions and feelings are often difficult to separate in practice, since where there is one feeling there are usually different emotions and vice versa.

-Understanding the differences between emotions and feelings helps us, however, not to feel guilty about our first emotional reactions.
-It also teaches us not to cling to them, so that unpleasant ones can disappear as naturally as they have appeared.
+Understanding the differences between emotions and feelings helps us, however, avoid feeling guilty about our initial emotional reactions.
+It also teaches us not to cling to them, so that unpleasant ones can disappear as naturally as they appeared.

 How many emotions are there?

-In Psychology there is a certain general consensus in talking about 6 types of basic emotions: fear, anger, disgust, sadness, surprise and joy.
-However, more recent research has shown that the human face is capable of creating more than 7,000 different expressions that reflect a great emotional variety.
+In psychology, there is a general consensus that there are six basic types of emotions: fear, anger, disgust, sadness, surprise, and joy.
+However, recent research has shown that the human face is capable of creating more than 7,000 different expressions that reflect a wide range of emotions.

 List of basic and complex emotions and feelings